DrPitLazarus/buffkit/README.md

    - Delete folder `Guns of Icarus Online\BepInEx\plugins\BuffKit`.
    - If you want to backup the folder, the backup cannot live in the `Guns of Icarus Online\BepInEx\plugins` folder.
 The mod loader BepInEx will load any .dll files in there.
 I would right-click the `BuffKit` folder and compress to a .zip file.
 4. Manual complete mod loader uninstall:
-    - Delete folder: `Guns of Icarus Online\BepInEx`.
+    - Delete folder `Guns of Icarus Online\BepInEx`.
 Make a backup if there is any mod settings you want to keep.
-    - Delete files: `changelog.txt doorstop_config.ini version.dll` in `Guns of Icarus Online` folder.
+    - Delete files `changelog.txt doorstop_config.ini version.dll` in `Guns of Icarus Online` folder.

 ## Features
 Popular features include: